 - To view a student’s responses, click on the score for the attempt you would like to view.

-- To grant an additional quiz attempt, click on the “Grant Attempt” button.
+- To grant an additional quiz attempt, click on the plus sign button.

 - In any module, click on the “Study Plan” link.

-- Scroll down to the “Quiz Results” tile, hover over it, then click on the gear icon.
+- Scroll down to the “Quiz Results” tile, hover over it, then click on the ellipsis.

 - Click “Edit Quiz.”
-(Note: If no links appear under the gear icon, quiz editing may be restricted to a lead instructor at your institution)
+(Note: If an ellipsis does not appear in your tile, quiz editing may be restricted to a lead instructor at your institution)

-- Use icons buttons to edit, add or delete questions.
+- Use icons buttons to edit, add or disable questions.

-- Click on “Save Assessment” at the top of the page to save changes before exiting.
+- Click on “Save and Exit” at the top of the page to save changes before exiting.

 Waymaker allows faculty to assign participation grades to Study Plans.
 As students work through the self checks in the study plan their participation will be recorded and, if grade passback is enabled, pass the participation back to the grade book.

-The Graded Participation Guide answers questions about graded participation:
+The Graded Participation Guide answers questions about graded participation.
+We recommend assigning study plans to be 5% of a student's overall grade.

 In addition to quizzes, Waymaker courses also provide optional hand-graded assignments you may use to develop and assess mastery.
 These learning activities are administered to students through your LMS assignment and discussion tools.
 You can select, modify and manage them like any other assignment or discussion in your LMS.